 Do you have single, stained teeth?
 Are your dental injures impacting the look of your smile?
 Receive porcelain veneers in Dr. Michael Courter‘s Midland, TX dental office.
-Dental veneers are a cosmetic dental treatment that can cover chips, cracks, stains, and other signs of age, wear, and damage.
+Dental veneers are a cosmetic dentistry treatment that can cover chips, cracks, stains, and other signs of age, wear, and damage.
 They are made of ultra-thin porcelain ceramic shells that reflect light and blend in with the shade of your natural teeth.
 Veneers conform to the smile and create a brighter and more uniform smile.

 Treatment with Porcelain Veneers

 Dr. Courter begins treatment with porcelain veneers by cleaning and preparing the teeth.
 He prepares the teeth by etching the enamel’s surface.
 This creates the proper foundation for the veneers and bonding material.
 Then, he takes digital impressions of the teeth, which are sent to a dental lab.
 These impressions are used to create customized dental veneers, which are fabricated for your smile in a dental lab.

 Once the lab completes the veneers, they will send them to us.
 You will return to our office for a fitting.
 Dr. Courter ensures that the veneers are the desired shade, shape, and size.
 Then, he uses a bonding material to adhere the veneers to the tooth’s surface.
 Finally, he uses heat from a special light to cure the dental veneers for a long-lasting cosmetic restoration.

 Porcelain Veneer FAQs

 Learn the answers to common questions many patients have about dental veneers below: